-- the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions. - the information, other than the financial statements and the auditors' report thereon, included in a document entitled "Annual Report".
+- the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions. - The information, other than the financial statements and the auditor's report thereon, including in a document entitled "Annual Report".

 Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.